jasongrimes/fretboardfoundation/_chapters/030-scales/110-specialty-scales.md

 ## And many more...

 This has just been a taste of the abundant variety of scales to be explored.
-Jazz guitarists in particular will come across many, many more.
+Jazz guitarists in particular will come across a great deal more.

 By this point,
 hopefully it's easy to break down and study new scales on our own.